 E. Only Stock OEM type steel, zero offset upper control arm cross shafts are permitted.
-Upper A-frame bolts may be replaced for added camber.

 F. Upper & lower A-frames must use the Stock OEM rubber bushing or an aftermarket polyurethane bushing.
 Bushings must have zero offset (be concentric).
 Bushing hole location may not be altered.

 G. All A-Frame mounts must remain in Stock OEM location.

 20F- 12.5 SPINDLES AND HUBS – GM Metric or Camaro Stock OEM steel spindles must be used.
 The Coleman two piece steel stock Metric replacement safety hub #16798 and rotor #140-753, or the Camaro hub #20651 and rotor #130-750-2 are permitted (and recommended).
 No modifications are permitted to the spindle or hub assemblies.
 Low Drag components are not permitted.
 Two standard steel wheel bearings, a wheel bearing seal, a torque nut and a standard nut locking mechanism are the only components permitted on each spindle/hub assembly.